New in 3.0

 A similar approach is also adopted for users of the Metrics API.
 Public API users are not impacted by the change.

-The default enabling of secure TLS connections for all Couchbase Server, Client and REST API communication ensures that all communication is encrypted; enforcing and encouraging security best practices.
+The default enabling of secure TLS connections for all Couchbase Server,side communication ensures that all such communication is encrypted; enforcing and encouraging security best practices.

 Sync Gateway supports v1.3 of TLS.